ellefsen/wordpress-heroku-php/README.md

 ## Setup local development

-Make sure you have Composer installed first
+Make sure you have Composer installed first, then run

 	composer install